Kneaded That

 Storage

-You can also freeze the unbaked dough balls (without powdered sugar), then roll in sugar and bake straight from the freezer, adding a few extra minutes to the bake time.
+• You can also freeze the unbaked dough balls (without powdered sugar), then roll in sugar and bake from frozen, adding a few extra minutes.

 • Overhead picture of sourdough gingerbread cookies.